kianenigma/kianenigma/README.md

 <!--START_SECTION:cowsay-->
 ```
  _________________________________________
-/ Your reasoning powers are good, and you \
+/ Don't read any sky-writing for the next \
-\ are a fairly good planner.              /
+\ two weeks.                              /
  -----------------------------------------
         \   ^__^
          \  (oo)\_______